Wilford Woodruff: Mission in the east and England; ordination as apostle

 On May 30, 1837, a month after his marriage to Phebe, Woodruff left Kirtland with Jonathan Hale and Milton Holmes to serve a mission in New England.
-According to their accounts, the main places they preached were The Fox Islands, Litchfield County, Connecticut and York County, Maine.
-Phebe joined Wilford in Farmington, Connecticut on July 16, where he baptized some of his relatives.
+According to their accounts, the main places they preached were The Fox Islands, Litchfield County, Connecticut, and York County, Maine.
+Phebe joined Woodruff in Farmington, Connecticut, on July 16, where he baptized some of his relatives.
 Baptizing his family brought him great joy, saying that it was in fulfillment of a dream he had when he was young.
-Although Phebe did not accompany him on all of his journeys over the next year and a half, she stayed at various locations in Connecticut, Massachusetts, and Maine, locations that he to some extent made his base of operations.
+Although Phebe did not accompany him on all of his journeys over the next year and a half, she stayed at various locations in Connecticut, Massachusetts, and Maine—locations that he, to some extent, made his base of operations.
 Woodruff baptized over 100 people during this mission.
 In 1838, Woodruff led a party of 53 members in wagons from the Maine coast to Nauvoo, Illinois.
-Some of the party wintered in Rochester, Illinois after hearing about the growing persecution of members in Missouri.
-They moved to Quincy, Illinois in April 1839.
+Some of the party wintered in Rochester, Illinois, after hearing about the growing persecution of members in Missouri.
+They moved to Quincy, Illinois, in April 1839.

 In July 1838, Smith called Woodruff as a member of the Quorum of Twelve Apostles.
-He was ordained at Far West, Missouri in April 1839 where the other members of the Quorum of the Twelve had traveled.
-He suffered from malaria in Commerce, Missouri during the July epidemic.
-In 1839, he and John Taylor were the first two of the apostles to leave from the Nauvoo/Montrose area to go on missions to Britain.
-He spent over a month in the Staffordshire Potteries and then travelled to Herefordshire, where he preached to members of the United Brethren.
+He was ordained at Far West, Missouri, in April 1839 where the other members of the Quorum of the Twelve had traveled.
+He suffered from malaria in Commerce, Missouri, during the July epidemic.
+In 1839, he and John Taylor were the first two apostles to leave from the Nauvoo/Montrose area to go on missions to Britain.
+He spent over a month in the Staffordshire Potteries and then traveled to Herefordshire, where he preached to members of the United Brethren.
 Almost all of the members of the United Brethren converted to Mormonism.
-Outside of London, the missionary work in England was very successful, and by August 1840 there were around 800 members, with local members acting as leadership and proselyting missionaries.
-Preaching in London was difficult, and Woodruff had dreams about serpents attacking him before he and his companions were able to baptize forty-nine people.
-Membership in England did not stay there, since many converts left to join the other members in the United States.
+Outside of London, the missionary work in England was successful, and by August 1840, there were around 800 members, with local members acting as leadership and proselyting missionaries.
+Preaching in London was difficult, and Woodruff had dreams about serpents attacking him before he and his companions were able to baptize 49 people.
+Many converts left to join the other members in the United States.
 When he left England in April 1841, 140 members joined him in journeying to New York.
 Woodruff met Phebe in Maine, and they traveled to Nauvoo together in October 1841.